aptech/docs/docs/getcoldateformats.rst

     :param columns: Optional argument, The names or indices of the date columns to query.
 Default = all columns.
     :type columns: Mx1 scalar or string

-    :return fmt_data: contains the strftime date/time format characters corresponding to the columns of *X* specified by *columns*.
+    :return fmt_date: contains the strftime date/time format characters corresponding to the columns of *X* specified by *columns*.
-    :rtype fmt_data: Mx1 string array
+    :rtype fmt_date: Mx1 string array

 Examples